District: East Los Angeles District

 There were no significant issues in your water system in 2021, and we have no recommended action items for our customers in this area.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (323) 722-8601 or through the Contact Us page.

 Your Water System

 Cal Water has provided high-quality water utility services in the East Los Angeles area since 1928.
 In addition to the customers in our East Los Angeles system, we serve customers through an operating contract with the City of Commerce.

 To meet our customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
 The East Los Angeles water system currently includes 272 miles of pipeline, 11 active wells, 29 booster pumps, 16 storage tanks, and three MWD connections.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
-In 2020, we installed two new surge tanks, a new booster facility, a new backup power generator, and 8,862 feet of new main line.
-We also replaced two booster pumps and motors, three turbidity analyzers, a production flow meter, and 16 critical main-line valves.
+In 2021, we installed two surge tanks, two booster pumps, a new backup power generator, and 11,000 feet of water main.
+We also replaced a turbidity analyzer, a production flow meter, multiple booster pumps and motors, and 23 critical mainline valves.